FrezsSec/Setting-Up-OPNsense-Firewall-with-Suricata-IDS-IPS/README.md

   </files>
 </ruleset>
 ```
-This XML file is designed to locate our mycustom.rule file.
+This XML file is designed to locate our `custom-suricata-rules.rules` file on our Kali Linux virtual machine.
 Next, we will transfer our .xml file using FileZilla.
 To install FileZilla, you can use the following command:
 ```
 sudo apt-get install filezilla
 ```